Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

     -v                    : Verbosity flag.

 Registered Model Arguments
-    --model-id -i         : [Required] Id of previously registered model to add to manifest.
+    --model-id -i         : [Required] ID of previously registered model to add to manifest.
                             Multiple models can be specified with additional -i arguments.

 Unregistered Model Arguments